vstakhov/libucl/README.md

 * `Configuration` - nginx like notation;
 * `YAML` - yaml inlined notation.

+## Validation

+UCL allows validation of objects.
+It uses the same schema that is used for json: [json schema v4](http://json-schema.org).
+UCL supports the full set of json schema with the exception of remote references.
+This feature is unlikely useful for configuration objects.
+Of course, schema definition can be in UCL format instead of JSON that sinplifies schemas writing.
+Moreover, since UCL supports multiple values for keys in an object it is possible to specify generic integer constraints `maxValues` and `minValues` to define the limits of values in a single key.
+UCL currently is not absolutely strict about validation schemas themselves, therefore UCL users should supply valid schemas (as it is defined in json-schema draft v4) to ensure that input is validated properly.

 ## Performance

 Are UCL parser and emitter fast enough?
 Well, there are some numbers.